DeannaIrinco/Retail-Sales-Analysis-SQL/README.md

 <img width="292" height="200" alt="Screenshot 2026-02-21 at 11 23 28 AM" src="https://github.com/user-attachments/assets/759dfb13-e59f-4b4d-b8d1-bef800193285" />

 **Interpretation:**
-- **Electronics** lead the market with the highest total revenue.
+- **Electronics** lead the market with the highest total revenue
-- **Clothing** is close behind, making it another core driver of income.
+- **Clothing** is close behind.
+This is another core driver of income
-- **Beauty** contributes slightly less, but still remains a valuable part revenue.
+- **Beauty** contributes slightly less but still remains a valuable part revenue
 - No single category dominates.
-This suggests a balanced sales portfolio.
+This suggests that there is a balanced and healthy sales mix

 ## **Query 2**